 Photo courtesy of No Wooden Spoons

 This door wrapped in toilet tissue leaves just enough room for menacing eyes to peek out.
-Wide eyed preschoolers will be quite impressed with this mummified door.
+Wide eyed preschoolers will be quite impressed with a mummified door.

 Five little pumpkins.